kevingbb/intro-to-intelligent-apps/labs/extra/data/movies-md/Guardians of the Galaxy Vol. 3.md

 # Guardians of the Galaxy Vol. 3

+## Overview

-**Overview:** Peter Quill, still reeling from the loss of Gamora, must rally his team around him to defend the universe along with protecting one of their own.
+ Peter Quill, still reeling from the loss of Gamora, must rally his team around him to defend the universe along with protecting one of their own.
 A mission that, if not completed successfully, could quite possibly lead to the end of the Guardians as we know them.

+## Details

 **Release Date:** 2023-05-03

 **Genres:** Action, Science Fiction, Adventure

-**Keywords:** hero, sequel, superhero, based on comic, mad scientist, superhero team, space opera, raccoon, aftercreditsstinger, duringcreditsstinger, marvel cinematic universe (mcu), cosmic, outer space, chosen family

 **Popularity:** 876.042

 **Vote Average:** 8.1

-**Reviews:**

----
+**Keywords:** hero, sequel, superhero, based on comic, mad scientist, superhero team, space opera, raccoon, aftercreditsstinger, duringcreditsstinger, marvel cinematic universe (mcu), cosmic, outer space, chosen family

+## Reviews

-**Author:** The Movie Mob
+**Review by** The Movie Mob

 **Rating:** 9.0